Skip to content

 Insert the wires into the back of the switch box and position it in the wall opening.
 Secure it by tightening the screws with a manual screwdriver.

 Verify that the box is level and aligned correctly.
-Source: The Spruce (7)
+Source: Rowabi.

 Connect the light switch to the wiring